isidoredot/isidoredot.github.io/md/faq.md

 *do you want to collab?*

-please message me if you want to collab because i really wanna work with other musicians more! at the very least let's share ideas.
+please message me if you want to collab because i really wanna work with other musicians more! at the very least let's share ideas. one caveat for collaboration is that i do not work with pirated VSTs or content, i no longer find it morally acceptable.

 *can you give me feedback on a song?*